 The most common health problems caused by high heels are felt in your feet.
 The highest heels – over five inches – place the most strain on the body.
 The higher the heel, the greater the pressure on the front of your foot.

-A 5cm (just under 2”) heel increases the pressure on the ball of your foot by about 52 per cent with each step you take.
-Wear an 8cm heel (just over 3”) and the pressure increases to about 79 per cent.
+For every inch of heel height, you increase the pressure on the forefoot by another 25%.
+Wear an 8cm heel (just over 3”) and the pressure increases to about 75% more than normal1.